National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 You will need to provide the date of completion when submitting or joining a DUR.
 Overall, users will need to confirm if they use the InCommon or Login.gov pathway, register for an ORCiD, have completed NIH Security Training, and completed institution human subjects research training.

+### Complete Your Profile {#sec-onboarding-enclave-profile}

-If you've already registered, you'll see the option to update your profile
+If you've already registered, you'll see the option to update your profile.

 Then click the "edit this profile" at the bottom.